UPPMAX/R-matlab-julia-HPC/docs/r/rstudio.md

 Alternatively, you can use ThinLinc in the browser: <https://kebnekaise-tl.hpc2n.umu.se:300/>

-When in ThinLinc, you can start Rstudio either from the menu (version 4.0.4) or from the command line.
+When in ThinLinc, you can start RStudio either from the menu (version 4.0.4) or from the command line.
 If you start it from the command line you first need to load R and its prerequisites, but you can pick between several versions this way.

 At LUNARC